Steps To Take After a Car Accident

 If you were injured or a loved one died in an accident caused by someone else, it’s important to have a personal injury lawyer on your side that you know you can trust.
 Attorney John Williams has a reputation for being a man of great character and integrity.
 He treats clients like family and takes pride in fighting for the rights of others.
 Find out how John can help you.

-Located on Canal Street, The Law Offices of John S. Williams serves clients in New Orleans and offers legal representation on a contingency fee basis.
+Our law firm serves clients in New Orleans and offers legal representation on a contingency fee basis.
 In other words, that means you don’t pay us anything unless we make a financial recovery in your case.
 Contact us today to learn more.